stevee-bee/04-assignment/README.md

 R script commands used to import and view the submitted file, 'measurement_means.txt', for this assignment.

 ### `run_analysis.R`
 R script file that contains all of the transformations needed to recreate the tidy data set in the wide form as mentioned in the rubric.
 You can either run it as a function with no arguments or as individual commands.
-A data frame is returned.
+A data frame is returned and a text file, measurement_means.txt, is written to the working directory.
 In order to successfully run, the following prerequisites must be met:

 1. Pre-installation of 'reshape2' library.
 2. This script must run in the same folder as the unpacked source zip file ([link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)).
 Once the source data is unzipped, the working directory needs to contain the following folder structure/file listing before running the script: